Top 45+ Express js Interview Questions And Answers

 • Configure Server Software and Install Node.js to Set Up the Server Environment.

-• Set up the Application: Adjust services and environment variables.
+• Adjust services and environment variables.

 58. How are long-running tasks handled in an Express.js application without blocking the event loop?